chuckleplant/blog/_posts/2017-05-28-light-shafts.md

 $$L(s,\,\theta,\,\phi) = (1 \,-\, \color{orange}{D(\phi)}\color{black}{)} \color{red}{\,L(s,\,\theta)}$$

 Is the light accounting for both <font color="FF0000">volumetric light scattering</font> and <font color="FFA600">the opacity term of all occluders</font>, which is the total opacity of the ocluders along the ray.

+This term accumulates objects' opacity.
+If there's a solid object between light source and observer all light energy will be zeroed, however we must account for indirect light as well as seen in eq.
+1.

+## Wrap up

 This covers a shallow walk through the theory of visible light and atmospheric scattering.
 With the information above we should be able to compute the light _energy_ towards the viewer for any point in space, note that we left out things like light wavelength for simplicity.
 I hope you have enough to get started.